 Salaries of permanent staff and faculty may not be charged to designated funds without the Controller's approval.

-Designated funds may be used to supplement general fund expenditures.
-This will be accomplished by a funds transfer from the designated fund to the general fund.
-Conversely, general funds may NOT be used to supplement designated funds, unless a designated fund falls into deficit. (see negative balances below)
+- Designated funds may be used to supplement General fund expenditures.
+This can be accomplished by a funds transfer from the Designated fund to the General fund.

-Designated funds are not to be used for University initiatives such as programs or centers & Institutes as these are more appropriately retained in the general fund.
+- Designated funds are not used for University initiatives such as Institutes, Centers or Programs.
+These are appropriate for the General fund.